11 Hot Spots to Avoid on Spring Break -- and Where to Go Instead

 Like the Bahamas, this is a tropical destination where the official language is English.
 The country's charms range from stunning beaches and waterfalls to tropical rainforests and limestone caves.
 Popular pastimes include zip lining, cave tubing, and scuba diving at the Belize Barrier Reef.
 For budget activities, consider hiking in the jungle or biking through the town of San Pedro (bike rentals are about $9 a day).

 Is it any surprise that a place known as Sin City is popular with the college spring break crowd?
 With affordable hotel options and an abundance of airfare deals to the city, Las Vegas is practically a no-brainer for party-seeking coeds.
 But if massive crowds are not your thing, steer clear.
-In March alone, the city typically attracts about 3.6 million visitors.
+In March alone, the city typically attracts about 3.6 million visitors with its casinos, nightlife, and free things to do.

 Between the hot springs, spas, boutiques, art galleries, and abundant hiking opportunities, what's not to enjoy about Palm Springs?
 While this desert destination is known as playground for the rich and famous, there are also plenty of free and inexpensive entertainment options, such as VillageFest, an old-fashioned street fair featuring musicians, food, and art every Thursday.